Generating HTTP requests for invoking services

 You can drag and drop a Gloop REST API file (

 .api) from the Coder Navigator to the

 HTTP Client and the HTTP Client will generate a request for every operation exposed in the API.

 Aside from files, you can also drag and drop a path or operation node from the Operations tab of the Gloop REST API editor.
-When you drag and drop a path node, the HTTP Client will generate requests for all operations under that path; when you drag and drop an operation node, the HTTP Client will create a request for invoking that HTTP operation.
-This allows you to have finer control over which requests that will be created.
+When you drag and drop a path node, the HTTP Client will generate requests for all operations under that path.
+When you drag and drop an operation node, the HTTP Client will create a request for invoking that HTTP operation.
+This allows you to have finer control over which requests will be created.

 REST APIs may contain multiple paths, and each path may be comprised of multiple operations